Sensible Sentencing Trust: Campaigns

+In December 2008, the Sensible Sentencing Trust condemned the manslaughter conviction of Bruce Emery, who was convicted of killing a teenage tagger.
+Spokesperson McVicar regarded the verdict as a shame, contending that Emery was forced to take the law into his own hands.

 Loss of charitable status and reorganisation

 In 2010, the Trust's tax-free charitable status was revoked by the Charities Commission, on the grounds that it had become a political lobby group rather than a charity.
 In response, McVicar accused the Charities Commission of "muzzling organisations like us that are rocking the boat a little bit".
 To comply with the Charities Commission's requirements, McVicar announced that the Trust would split into two separate organisations: a charity advocating for victims of crime called the Sensible Sentencing Group Trust and a separate non-charitable political arm that would lobby for harsher criminal penalties called the Sensible Sentencing Trust.

 Election activities

 The Trust was a registered electoral promoter at the 2011 general election.

 The Trust did not register as a promoter for the 2014 general election, but founder McVicar contended the electorate and the party list as a member of the Conservative Party.
 Former trust member Ruth Money criticised McVicar's decision to align the Trust with a political party due to revelations that former Conservative leader Colin Craig had sexually harassed former secretary Rachel MacGregor.
 Money had advocated for MacGregor and opined that McVicar's decision was the "beginning of the end" of his leadership.